danielrruf/AncientGreekUnicode/README.md

     Columna 7 BetaCode: La representación de este carácter en Beta Code Columna 8 Description: Descripción del carácter usando (como hace el estándar Unicode) el nombre inglés de la letra y los siguientes términos para describir los diacríticos (como en griego moderno): "uppercase, lowercase" para mayúscula o minúscula; psili y dasia para el espíritu suave o áspero; "oxia, varia o perispomeni" para los acentos agudo, grave o circunflejo; "hypogegrammeni" para la (iota) suscrita; "dialytika" para el signo que marca la diéresis, "long_sign, "+short_sign" para el signo que marca la vocal como breve o larga.

+## ENGLISH VERSION

 In this table, I present the Unicode character for all potential combinations (in theory) of Greek alphabet letters with the diacritics used in transcribing ancient literary Greek: spiritus lenis or asper, accent (acute, grave, or circumflex), diaeresis, and iota subscript or adscript, in addition to the symbols for short and long with the simple vowel.
-The table's purpose is to assist those seeking any combination of these signs and to promote the use of the most appropriate characters for writing ancient Greek, which are found in the "Basic Multilingual Plane> Block: Greek Extended" (U+1F00-U+1FFF).
+The table's purpose is to assist those seeking any combination of these signs and **to promote the use of the most appropriate characters for writing ancient Greek**, which are found in the "Basic Multilingual Plane> Block: Greek Extended" (U+1F00-U+1FFF).

 In common usage, it is still quite frequent to find texts that mix characters from this section of the block corresponding to ancient Greek with characters from the modern Greek block or from any other source.
 While in most cases this does not pose major problems for basic text reading, it can become a significant inconvenience when attempting to edit texts from various origins or when trying to make them interoperable.

-I also provide the correspondence with the Beta Code format (used, for example, in the Thesaurus linguae Graecae until version #E, cf. https://stephanus.tlg.uci.edu/encoding/BCM.pdf) and the complex sign obtained by adding each diacritic to the simple character (a resource used in some Natural Language Processing tools) in the hope that the table will also be useful to linguists and programmers.
+I also provide the **correspondence with the Beta Code format** (used, for example, in the Thesaurus linguae Graecae until version #E, cf. https://stephanus.tlg.uci.edu/encoding/BCM.pdf) and the complex sign obtained by adding each diacritic to the simple character (a resource used in some Natural Language Processing tools) in the hope that the table will also be useful to linguists and programmers.

 In the table, the following information is provided: